“Forgotten Hollywood Forgotten History”- across ‘The Pond’

 Manny P. here -

-Moonlight and Magnolias is a new play in Laguna Beach, California that looks at what went into the creation of the screenplay that was used in Gone With The Wind.
+Moonlight and Magnolias is a new play in Laguna Beach, California that looks at what went into the creation of the screenplay used in Gone With The Wind.
 Turning the Margaret Mitchell novel into a movie took a mammoth effort that provided enough drama in real life that carried over into the actual production.
-For example, Clark Gable was so dissatisfied over the way he was being handled that he had the director, George Cukor, fired.
+For example, Clark Gable was so dissatisfied over the way he was being handled, that he had the director George Cukor fired.

-Thanks to Gary Lycan (once again) for letting me know that a special guest was in the audience at Thursday afternoon’s show in South County: Ann Rutherford, who plays one of O’Hara’s daughters in the motion picture.
-Along with Olivia De Havilland, she is a surviving member of the 1939 cast. the Orange County Register reports that she took questions after the show, displaying a fair amount of energy for her 89 years.
+Thanks to Gary Lycan (once again) for letting me know that a special guest was in the audience at Thursday afternoon’s show in South County: Ann Rutherford, who played one of O’Hara’s daughters in the motion picture.
+Along with Olivia De Havilland, she’s a surviving member of the 1939 cast. the Orange County Register reports that she took questions after the show, displaying a fair amount of energy for her 89 years.

 By the way, the photo I used is from her film Love Finds Andy Hardy.
 Rutherford could easily have been mentioned in Chapter 12 of my book (Ladies In Waiting), since she had a wonderful career at MGM.
 She was a staple in the Andy Hardy series, and appeared in the 1938 version of A Christmas Carol, Pride and Prejudice, and The Secret Life of Walter Mitty.